-Gonzaga University takes a holistic approach to admission by carefully reviewing academic measures, student involvement, and citizenship.
+Gonzaga University takes a holistic approach to admission by carefully reviewing academic measures, student involvement, and character.

 We're looking for motivated students who will benefit from the University's challenging academic programs and will positively contribute to our campus with extracurricular achievement, community involvement, and diverse personal interests.

 APPLY ONLINE AT COMMONAPP.ORG